Esri/projection-engine-db-doc/README.md

 ### Notes

 <ul>
-   <li>If an entry comes from the EPSG database, then the authority name
+   <li><p>If an entry comes from the EPSG database, then the authority name
-       is "EPSG" and the version value is in the form "EPSG-version(Esri-version)".
+          is "EPSG" and the version value is in the form "EPSG-version(Esri-version)".</p>
-       The "EPSG-version" is either the EPSG version in which the entry was added or the EPSG version in which the entry was last updated (with no way to tell which one it is).
+       <p>The "EPSG-version" is either the EPSG version in which the entry was
+          added or the EPSG version in which the entry was last updated (with no way to tell which one it is).</p>
-       The "Esri-version" is always the Esri version in which the entry was added.
+       <p>The "Esri-version" is always the Esri version in which the entry was
+          added.</p>

    <li>Area extents are specified in degrees (from Greenwich).